-To present women with a way out of their severe economic limitations, MP offers a microfinance loan program.
+To present women with a way out of their severe economic limitations, MP established a microfinance loan program.

-Partnering with Women’s Microfinance Initiative (WMI) we offer the loan program in Alailelai village and Karatu district.
+Partnering with Women’s Microfinance Initiative (WMI) we offered the loan program in Alailelai village and Karatu district.

 Microfinance loans available to women in these poverty-stricken areas stabilize incomes and improve living standards.
 To date, more than 430 women have launched successful businesses and accumulated savings through this popular and effective loan program.